 Garantia's solvency capital requirement has included a capital add-on related to insurance risk set by the Financial Supervisory Authority as of 30 June 2018.
 The Financial Supervisory Authority assesses the amount of the capital add-on at least once a year.
-The Financial Supervisory Authority previously adjusted its decision regarding the capital add-on on 17 June 2022, when the amount of the add-on was set at EUR 11.7 (15.64) million.
-The updated capital add-on is included in the company's solvency capital requirement as of 30 June 2022.
-When making the add-on decision, the Financial Supervisory Authority acknowledged the capital requirement for insurance risk calculated as per Garantia's own economic capital model.
+The Financial Supervisory Authority previously adjusted its decision regarding the capital add-on on 9 June 2023, when the amount of the add-on was set at EUR 11.9 (11.73) million.
+The updated capital add-on is included in the company's solvency capital requirement as of 30 June 2023.
+When making the add-on decision, the Financial Supervisory Authority acknowledged the capital requirement for underwriting risk calculated as per Garantia's own economic capital model.